daenis/Employee-Service/README.md

 #### Configure the Authorization Server

 - Log into the Authorization Server at https://localhost:9880 and set up the initial admin user
-- Create a Realm named *app-name*
+- Create a Realm named *Employee-Management-Service*
   - Name of the entire application/system
-- Create a client named *app-client*
+- Create a client named *employee-service*
   - Name of the user facing application/system
 - Add a client role named *app-user*
-- Add a Realm role named *app-client-user*
+- Add a Realm role named *employee-service-app-user*
   - Tie to *app-user* role
 - Create a user
   - Username: *jondoe*
   - Password: *changeit*
   - Email Address: *jon.doe@example.com*
-  - Map to *app-client-user* role
+  - Map to *employee-service-app-user* role
 - Update access token lifespan
   - Navigate to *Realm Settings* and select the *Tokens* tab
   - Update *Access Token Lifespan* to the desired value